loblab/atoz/README.md

 How fast can you type A to Z?
 [Test online and rank!](https://atoz.loblab.top/)

-- Platform: Chrome, Firefox, Safari (IE may not work well)
+- Platform: Chrome, Firefox, Safari, IE (old IE may not work well)
-- Ver: 1.3
+- Ver: 1.4
 - Updated: 12/5/2020
 - Created: 11/22/2020
 - Author: loblab